JonasHiltl/openchangelog/MULTI_TENANCY.md

 sqliteUrl:
 ```

-You can render the changelog of a specific workspace by calling `GET /?wid=...&cid=...` and Openchangelog will fetch the changelog & source of the specified changelog from SQLite.
+You can render the changelog of a specific workspace by accessing it through the changelog's subdomain or host.

 To interact with `workspaces`, `sources` & `changelogs` you can use the REST API under the `/api/` endpoint.
 You need to authenticate on every request with a specific workspace by using the supplied `bearer` token when creating/returning your workspace.